bright/new-www/content/our-areas/mobile-app-development.md

 layout: our-service
 our_service_id: mobile app development
 meta_title: Mobile App Development
-meta_description: We are a mobile app development company from Poland.
+meta_description: We are a digital products agency from Poland.
 We specialise in building native apps for iOS and Android.
 Looking for app developers?
 Contact us!
 our_services_icon: /images/mobile_app_development2.png
 name: mobile app development
 slug: mobile-app-development